Sun Safety 101: Here's Why You Need UPF Clothing During Winter

 What's your favorite thing about winter?

-Is it the fuzzy socks?
+Is it the fuzzy winter clothing?
 The hot chocolate?
 Or is it your winter skincare routine?

 If it's the last one, are you glad because you can finally skip wearing sunscreen?
 After all, the sun's UV rays aren't that harsh during the winter, right?

-Well, this might surprise you, but you still need to wear sunscreen even in the dead of winter.
+Well, that's not quite right.
+This might surprise you, but you still need to wear sunscreen even in the dead of winter.
 You see, UVA and UVB rays don't take a break just because the weather gets colder.
 And that means you have to keep yourself protected all year long with sunscreen and UPF clothing.

 UPF Clothing?
 What's That?